 Building a chicken hoophouse has been just an idea for years.
 We had intended to build something similar to expand our smaller, traditional chicken house at the Wyoming farm but it was always put off.
 During 2019, our first full year living here at the […]

 A few years ago, we tried this recipe from Nourishing Traditions by Sally Fallon because we wanted real Corned Beef, from our own organic Grassfed Brisket, made with good ingredients.
 Processed, store bought meats do not appear on our table.
 If we want traditional […]

 If we’re cooking a whole cut-up BBF Chicken, it’s most likely going to end up in a saucy, savory skillet dish like this one – tender chicken pieces nestled into a flavorful tomato based sauce with onions, peppers and Kalamata olives.
 This skillet dinner is an easy way to feed and impress a hungry family.
 And, it absolutely delivers on real flavor.

 Before we had our eureka moment for making the perfect hamburger, we made too many burgers that didn’t deliver.
 Too thick, too much shrinking, not covering the bun properly, not enough seasoning.
 They just didn’t come together like a really good diner style burger. […]

 Here’s another BBF Grassfed Beef braising recipe that produces fall apart tender meat and flavorful broth.
 Served over the best crusty bread you can bake or procure, an Italian Beef sandwich is one of our favorite, easy meals.
 The best cut for Italian Beef is […]

 Here we are in the middle of the Midwest yet we are sourcing some of the best wild Alaskan salmon available to anyone.
-We are incredibly fortunate to have Sitka Salmon located in our community based just west of Peoria in Galesburg, IL.
-This company […]

 We were introduced to this recipe by a good friend and real food lover who has an excellent eye for good recipes.
 We were instantly hooked especially since we have the best ingredients ready in our pantry – Certified Organic Native Missouri Pecans and the […]